sassoftware/restaf-demos/README.md

 With this api one can build a "RAG" with SAS Viya capabilities.

 The Assistant API is supported by both openai and azureai.
 However their apis are different.
 Also azureai does not support the retrieval tool yet.

 The Assistant API is in beta/preview.
 It seems to be evolving.
-So it is not ready for prime time but good enough to develop non-production Assistants.
+So use with the standard warning for usinf beta releases.

-### Key features and drawbacks of Assistant
+## Key features and drawbacks of Assistant

-**Advantages**

 1. The Assistant manages the conversation thru the *thread*
 2. The threads are persistent.
 So one can use the thread in subsequent sessions.